Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 3. Rest Like Your Life Depends On It (Because It Does)

 Sleep isn’t for the weak; it’s for the smart.
-Quality sleep is when your body repairs itself and consolidates memories.
+Quality sleep allows your body to repair itself and consolidate memories.
 Aim for 7-9 hours of uninterrupted sleep.
 Your productivity and overall well-being will skyrocket.

 Key Tips: